Lechia squamata

 Lechia squamata, synonym Laufeia squamata, is a species of spider of the family Salticidae (jumping spiders).
 It is found in China and Vietnam.
-It was formerly the only species in the genus Lechia and was originally described from a single female, which was beaten from bushes in Vietnam.
+It was formerly the only species in the genus Lechia and was originally described in 1985 by Marek Zabka from a single female, which was beaten from bushes in Vietnam.

 Description

 The carapace is orange to brown with a broad yellow band near the margin.
 The areas around the eyes are black, except for the front median eyes, where it is brown-black.
 The opisthosoma is yellowish with many grey spots.
 The legs are yellow with grey.